111989/Data-Science/README.txt

 # E-commerce Revenue Forecast
-Identify shopping trends for accurate revenue forecast by building an RNN model that implements LSTM architecture
+Identify shopping trends for accurate revenue forecast by building an RNN model that implements LSTM

-Dependency: Keras
+# Geospatial
+Geospatial Analysis of NYC trips and self-organizing maps for comparing freedom among world countries to the US counties